thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 tags: ["kaggle", "eda", "deep learning", "exploratory data analysis", "machine learning", "data science", "statistics"]
 ---

-Before I started teaching myself machine learning a few months ago, I hadn't thought much about how to understand big data.
-I would have assumed data came in an organized package with a nice bow on top, or for particularly messy datasets, that there would be a clear set of steps to follow.
-After all, machine learning practioners need to do this every time they see new data, right?
+Before I started teaching myself machine learning a few months ago, I hadn't thought much about how to understand data.
+I'd assumed data came in a nice organized package with a bow on top, or at least a clear set of steps to follow to gain understanding.
+After all, machine learning practitioners need to do this every time they encounter new data, right?

-Turns out that a key step to building an accurate and performant model starts with a thorough understanding of the data you're working with.
-Looking through others' code, I've been struck by the amount of variation in how people seek to understand, visualize, and analyze the same datasets.
-When faced with any new discipline, I do what any good coder does: copy!
-I decided to read through a bunch of data analyses in an attempt to find the similarities and differences, and see if I can **distill a set of best practices around strategies for understanding datasets**.
+Turns out that data is often messy, and a key step to building an accurate model is a thorough understanding of the data you're working with.
+Looking through others' code, I've been struck by the amount of variation in how people understand, visualize, and analyze identical datasets.
+I decided to read a few different data analyses in an attempt to find similarities and differences, and see if I can **distill a set of best practices around strategies for understanding datasets**.

 <figcaption style="grid-row: 2 / 8;" ><div class="caption"><a href="https://www.kaggle.com/tentotheminus9/r-eda/notebook">An example EDA in the wild</a></div><img alt="Example of an EDA" src="images/example_eda.png" /></figcaption>